hirememorey/election_game/LLM_HANDOFF_CONTEXT.md

 ---

 **The project is in excellent shape with a solid foundation, clear architecture, and comprehensive improvements.
 All major bugs have been fixed, new features are fully functional and tested, and the game is ready for extensive playtesting.
 The next LLM has a strong base to build upon with clear technical patterns and strategic direction established.
-The most immediate opportunity is extensive playtesting of the new PC commitment and trading systems to ensure they enhance rather than detract from the game experience.**
+The most immediate opportunity is completing the Action Points system frontend implementation and extensive playtesting of the new PC commitment and trading systems to ensure they enhance rather than detract from the game experience.**